trezor/connect/README.md

 <script src="https://trezor.github.io/connect/login.js" type="text/javascript"></script>
 ```

-The tag will translate into the following button:
+The `<trezor:login>` tag will be translated into the following button:

 ![login button](https://raw.githubusercontent.com/trezor/connect/gh-pages/docs/login_button.png)

-If user clicks on the image, the following dialog will popup:
+When user clicks on the button, the following dialog windows will popup:

 ![login dialog](https://raw.githubusercontent.com/trezor/connect/gh-pages/docs/login_dialog.png)

-and TREZOR will show the following screen:
+and TREZOR will show the following confirmation screen:

 ![login trezor](https://raw.githubusercontent.com/trezor/connect/gh-pages/docs/login_trezor.jpg)

-If user confirms the action the device will return the login structure.
+If user confirms the action, the device will return the login structure described below.
 Challenge fields are copied from request, the rest is returned from TREZOR.

 ```